VaclavDedik/jboss-seam/examples/booking/resources/view/readme.txt

 How to Build and Deploy the Example
 ----------------------------------

-1. Download and install JBoss AS 4.0.3+
+1. Download and install JBoss AS 4.0.3

+NOTE: Due to a bug, the demo database content is not loaded properly in AS 4.0.3SP1.
+If you use 4.0.3SP1, you have to load the database yourself from the resources/import.sql file.

 2. Download the SEAM source code distribution from ttp://www.jboss.com/products/list/downloads#seam